tsaoman/cuttlefish-cmdb/README.md

 # Cuttlefish CMDB
 Configuration Management Database leveraging Neo4j (graph database).
 Represents networks as they exist irl.

-This project is still in its fetal stage... it barely has a skeleton and doesn't really do anything... yet.
+This project is still in its fetal stage.
+The majority of it is untested.
+I would also avoid storing sensitive data until auth is added.

+## Current functionality

+You can add an asset and its owner, and see it displayed in the asset list.
+These are stored in a Neo4j database.
+So basically, this doesn't do anything you can't already do with Neo4j and Cypher.
+Unless of course you don't know Cypher.

 ## Testing

 Warning: Testing will clear the local Neo4j database.
 Do not test if you have important data loaded.
+Not that users should be testing things anyway.